Ed-Silver/CogentRoleplay-Core/getting_started_writing_with_latex.md

 Latex-Workshop should delete the ./out folder once you terminate the build.
 If it does not, before recompiling you should delete this directory.
 This is as sometimes a failed compilation leaves half-finished files in this folder that then cause any subsequent compiles to fail.

 ### Missing packages
 If you are missing a package, open the program "TLShell TeX Live Manager" that will have been installed with LaTeX.
 Here you can search for packages, select them and then install them.
 VSCode will need to be restarted before LaTeX will find them.
-If you keep having problems, try selecting "Collections and schemes" and then searching for and installing `collection-latex`, `collection-latexrecommened` and `collection-latexextra`.
+If you keep having problems, try selecting "Collections and schemes" and then searching for and installing `collection-latex`, `collection-latexrecommended` and `collection-latexextra`.

 ## Project structure
 All of the content files are found under sections.
 Each section (or part as LaTeX calls them) of the rulebook has a separate folder under this folder.
 Examples are introduction and character_creation.
 Within these sections each chapter has its own `.tex` file.
 It is within these files that the content of the pages lies.
 The only other important file is main.tex in the root directory.
 This file is responsible for collating all the sections and chapters.
 Within it you can see the links to the chapter `.tex` files.